bartoszgebarowski/guess-a-word/README.md

 - A theme icons from the 'Font Awesome' are present as an additional form of indication and visual stimulation
 - The hover effect for each icon informs the user that it is an interactive element.
 It is also related to a specific third-party service

+### Error 404 page

+* The 404 error page has been implemented to ensure that if the address is mistyped, the user can quickly return to the main page

 [Back to Table of contents](#table-of-contents)

 ## Existing features